ahmedlapip/DEPI_DATA/README.md

 ---
 ## 🚧 Limitations and Future Work
 *Limitations:*
-Simplified Assumptions in Clustering: The clustering model is based solely on climatic features; it doesn’t yet include socio-economic or infrastructure data that may affect implementation.
+Simplified Assumptions in Clustering: The clustering model is based solely on climatic features; it doesn't yet include socio-economic or infrastructure data that may affect implementation.
-Limited Vegetation Recommendations: The plant suggestions are based on basic climate compatibility and don’t yet account for market demand, soil nutrients, or water availability.
+Limited Vegetation Recommendations: The plant suggestions are based on basic climate compatibility and don't yet account for market demand, soil nutrients, or water availability.

 *Future Work:*
 Incorporate Socio-economic Data: Combine environmental insights with socio-economic indicators to support more realistic planning (e.g., cost, labor availability).
 Mobile Dashboard: Create a mobile-friendly version of the dashboard for use by farmers and field engineers.

 ## 👥 Team
 This project was developed by a team of data analysis trainees as part of the final capstone project for the *Digital Egypt Pioneers Initiative*.
 The team members are: